 About the Artist

-Etienne received a 2008 GAP to develop and present a performance of African dance, featuring all original, new choreography.
-Cakpo-Gbokou will serve as principal choreographer and lead dancer in collaboration with three local modern dancers and one international dancer.
+Etienne received 2008 GAP Award funding to develop and present a performance of African dance featuring all original new choreography.
+He will serve as principal choreographer and lead dancer in collaboration with three local modern dancers and one international dancer.
 This new work, while culturally-influenced, will focus solely on modern dance forms.
 The show will be performed with live and recorded music.
 “The goals of the project are to offer Western Washington public exposure to an African-inspired modern dance performance with artistic excellence, and to simultaneously showcase the exquisite grace, strength, and richness of culturally-influenced modern dance.”

 Information included above was provided by artist at the time of application.